You can read about these subjects in Learn You a Haskell, chapters 8 and 9.

 > any (>3) (Just 5) True > any (>3) Nothing False > all (>3) (Just 5) True > all (>3) Nothing True > sum (Just 5) 5 > sum Nothing 0

-We may declare our own types to be instance of Foldable
+We may declare our own types to be instance of Foldable.

-As one possible approach, we can provide an implementation of foldr
+As one possible approach, we can provide an implementation of foldr.

 For example, let's define a binary tree type and make it foldable:

-Because our type is Foldable
+Because our type is Foldable, many

 useful built-in functions will now work on it automatically: